etambrisroblero209-hash/Activity-7--Linked-Lists/README.md

         cout << "Added '" << item->get_name() << "' to the START of the cart." << endl;
     }

-    // MODIFIED: Deletes the node at the START (head) of the list void delete_item_at_start() {
+    // Deletes the node at the START (head) of the list void delete_item_at_start() {
         if (!head) {
             cout << "Cart is empty, nothing to delete." << endl;